 Reduce Preparation Time

-To convert a lead, a sales team has to do quite a bit of research.
-You might even have to plan multiple approaches based on how the customer responds.
-Ideally, you also want to understand what the customer’s priorities are so you can address them better.
+To convert a lead, a sales rep has to properly research their prospect before the sales call.
+They might even have to plan multiple approaches based on how the customer responds.

 Make It Easier For the Customer

 Having a customer fill out an additional pre-sales survey sounds like more work.
-Its not.
-If the customer spends some time telling you their priorities at an early stage, it makes the decision making the process faster.
+Actually..it’s not.

-The salesperson who has a pre-sales questionnaire is ready with all the details before the phone call or meeting.
-So you can present your options and convert the lead faster.
+On the other hand, the salesperson who has a pre-sales questionnaire is ready with all the details before the phone call or meeting.
+So they can present options and convert the lead faster.

 Increase Your Deal Size